Physical properties of long-rising type II supernovae -- Bayesian analytic modeling and spectrophotometric correlations: ``Fast'' SN modeling procedures

 \subsection{Validation test}

-To validate our approach, we apply \textsc{SuperBAM} to the previously published LCs of SN 1987A \citep{catchpole1987}, SN 2009E \citep{pasto12}, and OGLE-14 \citep{terreran17}, shown in Fig. \ref{Fig:GP}, and compare the results with the HM from \citet{PZ11}'s post-explosive model (see Table 1 of \citetalias{PC2025} and reference therein).
-Based on the procedure outlined in Section~\ref{SubSec:SuperBAM}, \textsc{SuperBAM} provides an initial estimate from the priors (Pr.) for $E$, $M_{\rm ej}$, $R_0$, and $M_{\rm Ni}$, as well as two posterior estimates of $E$, $M_{\rm ej}$, and $R_0$ obtained through different approaches.
-The first, referred to as the Posterior Best Model (Po.), corresponds to the parameter configuration that maximizes the posterior probability (i.e., the mode of the distribution), derived using the H-MC sampler; the associated uncertainty is estimated from a univariate analysis of the posterior.
+To validate our approach, we apply \textsc{SuperBAM} to the previously published LCs of SN 1987A \citep{catchpole1987}, SN 2009E \citep{pasto12}, and OGLE-14 \citep{terreran17}, shown in Fig. \ref{Fig:GP}, and compare the results with the HM from \citet{PZ11}'s post-explosive model (see Table 1 of \citetalias{PC2025} and references therein).
+As a consequence, the temporal sampling of the bolometric LCs reflects the reconstruction methods used in the original works and may slightly differ from that obtained with our own bolometric reconstruction technique (see also Sect. \ref{SubSec:Bolo_lum}).
+Based on the procedure outlined in Section~\ref{SubSec:SuperBAM}, \textsc{SuperBAM} provides an initial estimate from the priors for $E$, $M_{\rm ej}$, $R_0$, and $M_{\rm Ni}$, as well as two posterior estimates of $E$, $M_{\rm ej}$, and $R_0$ obtained through different approaches.
+The first, referred to as the posterior best model, corresponds to the parameter configuration that maximizes the posterior probability (i.e., the mode of the distribution), derived using the HMC sampler; the associated uncertainty is estimated from a univariate analysis of the posterior.
 The second, instead, is obtained through a MC simulation, yielding the mean values and standard deviations of the physical parameters over the multidimensional posterior support.

-These two posterior estimates are consistent with each other within their respective error bars, demonstrating \textsc{SuperBAM}’s ability to converge toward coherent and more precise modeling results compared to those obtained from SR, such as that give the priors (see Table~\ref{Tab:Validation}).
+These two posterior estimates are consistent with each other within their respective error bars, demonstrating \textsc{SuperBAM}’s ability to converge toward coherent and more precise modeling results compared to those obtained from the priors through the scaling relations (see Table~\ref{Tab:Validation}).

-As the output of \textsc{SuperBAM}, we adopt the best-fit model obtained with the HMC-Sampler, while assigning uncertainties derived from the Monte Carlo approach.
+As the output of \textsc{SuperBAM}, we adopt the best-fit model obtained with the HMC-Sampler, while assigning uncertainties derived from the MC approach.
 This choice combines the advantage of a model that best reproduces the observed data with error estimates that account for multidimensional parameter correlations.